dspinellis/cqmetrics/README.md

 * [Wikipedia summary](http://en.wikipedia.org/wiki/Indent_style)

 ## Citation
-* The tools is described in detail in the following paper.
+* The tool is described in detail in the following paper.
 Diomidis Spinellis, Panos Louridas, and Maria Kechagia.
 [The evolution of C programming practices: A study of the Unix operating system](http://www.dmst.aueb.gr/dds/pubs/conf/2016-ICSE-ProgEvol/html/SLK16.html) 1973–2015.
 In Willem Visser and Laurie Williams, editors, *ICSE '16: Proceedings of the 38th International Conference on Software Engineering*, pages 748–759, New York, May 2016.
 Association for Computing Machinery. ([doi:10.1145/2884781.2884799](http://dx.doi.org/10.1145/2884781.2884799))
 * Some other metrics are based on the paper [A Tale of Four Kernels](http://www.dmst.aueb.gr/dds/pubs/conf/2008-ICSE-4kernel/html/Spi08b.html).